(Conflict) Resolution Coaching

 Are there some hard things that you and a friend or former friend need to say and hear to clear the air?

 Do you want a trained neutral party present to help you stay on track?

 Conflict resolution coaching is for people who want:

 - help discussing (and maybe resolving) a problem or difference

 - to feel more heard and understood by each other

 - neutral trained guidance to aid in more effective dialogue

 In the very least, the parties are often aiming for an objective space to air their perspectives, and at most, hoping for a mutual sense of clarity, understanding and resolution.
 The outcome may or may include that the parties want to repair issues in order to deepen their friendship or connection.
-Some people want to feel a sense respectful closure and transition out of their friendship or connection.
+Some people want to feel a sense of respectful closure and may decide to transition out of their friendship or connection.

 As your conflict resolution coach, I am committed to providing a non-judgmental, balanced and safe environment for all of the parties to dialogue openly and respectfully with each other.
 I bring a unique perspective and skill set to the conflict resolution coaching I offer because I can incorporate my relationship and positive psychology coaching skills, my master’s degree in community counseling, and my training in family mediation.

 I offer each person a free 30-minute phone consultation so that you can each tell me your perspective on what is going on and what you are hoping the session(s) will accomplish.
 I will custom design questions for each party to complete verbally and/or in writing prior to the first in-person meeting of the parties involved.
 This collective information helps inform my work plan with you and also helps to make our time together more efficient and effective.